drop-stones/slides/virtual_machines/ch2.md

 - Treaded interpretation is used for "the common case"
 - Decode-and-dispatch is used for complex instructions

-To do so, we will copy "simple decode-and-dispatch" to every interpretation routine because:
+To do so, we will copy "simple decode-and-dispatch code" to every interpretation routine because of:
-- smaller memory overhead
+- small memory overhead
-  - Simple decode-and-dispatch is smaller
+  - Simple decode-and-dispatch code is small
-- higher performance improvement
+- high performance improvement
-  - Simple decode-and-dispatch is faster
+  - Simple decode-and-dispatch code is fast

 ![](/slides/virtual_machines/assets/threaded-interpreter-for-cisc.svg)